 It recognized the essentiality of international support and the creation of an international framework with the goal of promoting peace, democracy and sustainable development.
-Implemented on 20 December 1995.
+Implemented on the 20th December 1995.

 Establishment of the United Nations Mission for Verification of Human Rights in order to restore peace and try to preserve Human Rights in the Central American region.
-Implemented on 3 April 1996.
+Implemented on the 3rd April 1996.

-With the cooperation of the Alliance for the Sustainable Development of Central America and further international assistance, the Central American governments try to tackle the problem of political and economic instability in their states.
-Implemented on 17 December 2003.
+With the cooperation of the Alliance for the Sustainable Development of Central America and further international assistance the Central American governments try to solve the instability in their states.
+Implemented on the 17th December 2003.

 Trying to resolve the ongoing crisis in the Central American region by fashioning a region of peace, freedom, democracy and development.
-Implemented on 16 December 2008.
+Implemented on the 16th December 2008.